chapmanjacobd/library/.github/README.md

 <details><summary>Print markdown tables from table-like files</summary>

     $ library markdown-tables -h
-    usage: library markdown-tables PATH ... [--table TABLE] [--start-row START_ROW] [--end-row END_ROW]
+    usage: library markdown-tables PATH ... [--table STR] [--end-row INT]

     Print tables from files as markdown

-    Only 20,000 rows per file are loaded for performance purposes.
+    Only 500,000 rows per file are loaded for performance purposes.
 Set `--end-row inf` to read all the rows and/or run out of RAM.

 </details>